f-t-s/al-folio/_projects/cgd.markdown

 $$ \min \limits_{x ∈ \mathbb{R}^n} g + D_{y}g(y - y_k) + \frac{1}{2 \eta}\|y - y_k\|^2,$$

 which leads to the update rule of SimGD.
-One explanation for the poor convergence properties of SGA is that the underlying local game game has completely lost the underlying game-theoretic structure and instead consists of both players myopically minimizing their own objective function.
+One explanation for the poor convergence properties of SimGD is that the underlying local game has completely lost the underlying game-theoretic structure and instead consists of both players myopically minimizing their own objective function.

 Instead of generalizing the linear approximation in the single-agent case to a linear approximation in the multi-agent case, we could also generalize it to a **multi**linear approximation.
 Instead of using polynomial terms up to first order ($$f$$, $$g$$, $$D_x f$$, $$D_y f$$, $$D_x g$$, $$D_y g$$) we use use derivatives up to first order per agent.